-The sensitivity of 2D calculations results on the settings (computational domain size, time step, near-to-far field transformation, et.c) is in the order of few percent, the dominant effect of this uncertainty is the near-to-far field transformation.
-This does not affect the cases when these conditions are kept same in a series of calculations (so relative changes can be calculated with much higher accuracy), however it certainly affects the absolute values, e.g. when comparing a single calculation to http://gsvit.net/wiki/ Printed on 2024/04/27 16:16 completely different calculation or experimental data.
+The sensitivity of 2D calculations results on the settings (computational domain size, time step, nearto-far field transformation, et.c) is in the order of few percent, the dominant effect of this uncertainty is the near-to-far field transformation.
+This does not affect the cases when these conditions are kept same in a series of calculations (so relative changes can be calculated with much higher accuracy), however it certainly affects the absolute values, e.g. when comparing a single calculation to completely different calculation or experimental data.